 What happens if I miss a dose (Actiq)?

 Since fentanyl citrate is used as needed, you may not be on a dosing schedule.
-If you are using the medication regularly, use the missed dose as soon as you remember.
-If it is almost time for the next dose, skip the missed dose and wait until your next regularly scheduled dose.
-Do not use extra medicine to make up the missed dose.
+If you are taking the medication regularly, take the missed dose as soon as you remember.
+Skip the missed dose if it is almost time for your next scheduled dose.
+Do not take extra medicine to make up the missed dose.

 What happens if I overdose (Actiq)?

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.
 An overdose of fentanyl citrate can be fatal.

 What should I avoid while taking fentanyl citrate (Actiq)?

 Grapefruit and grapefruit juice may interact with fentanyl citrate and lead to potentially dangerous effects.
 Discuss the use of grapefruit products with your doctor.